Who wouldn’t want to enjoy crunchy and delicious French Toast for a comforting breakfast?

 Butter

-The final ingredient is butter to grease the sandwich toaster before putting it in the bread.
+You should never skip the butter.
+It is the final ingredient is butter to grease the sandwich toaster before putting it in the bread.
 It can even add a fragrant aroma and delicious flavor to the French Toast!

 Now that we have the ingredients sorted out, it’s time to kickstart the morning with our French Toast recipe!